Register your Off-Highway Vehicle today! Learn more

 Primitive camping is allowed at Hunter Lake, and at several other locations along the trail, be sure to stay only on the approved roadways when travelling close to wilderness areas.

-Trails take the rider directly up into the hills from two
+Trails take the rider directly up into the hills from two staging and access locations off Caughlin Ranch Parkway, in West Reno.
+From West McCarran Boulevard in Reno:

-staging and access locations off Caughlin Ranch Parkway, in West Reno.
-From West McCarran Blvd in Reno, turn southwest onto Caughlin Parkway for about ΒΌ mile.
-Turn left onto Village Green Parkway, and then right onto Pinebluff Trail.
-There is limited parking in the cul-de-sac at the end of Pinebluff Trail, but plenty of additional open staging area for trailers a short way up the access road.
-A second access point is located on Sierra Pine Drive, also off Village Green Parkway.
+• There is limited parking in the cul-de-sac at the end of Pinebluff Trail, but plenty of additional open staging area for trailers a short way up the access road.

-To get to the Hunter Lake area from the west side of the mountain, take Boomtown Garson Road exit off Interstate 80 west of Reno.
+• To get to the Hunter Lake area from the West side of the mountain, take Boomtown Garson Road exit off Interstate 80 West of Reno.

 Land Manager: U.S. Forest Service